-Catalyzing more trails in more communities is critical to IMBA's mission, and we wish to accelerate the pace of trail building in the U.S. Many communities have the interest and political support to develop mountain bike facilities and trail systems, but lack funding and/or knowledge to jump-start efforts.
-IMBA’s new Trail Accelerator Grant, done in conjunction with the Walton Family Foundation, will support communities with visions for model trails and trail systems in typically under-served states.
-The first application period closed August 1, 2018.
-Stay tuned for the next round of grants.
+Catalyzing more trails close to home is critical to IMBA's mission, and we wish to accelerate the pace of trail building in the U.S. Many communities have the interest and political support to develop mountain bike facilities and trail systems, but lack funding and/or knowledge to jump-start efforts.
+IMBA’s new Trail Accelerator Grant will support communities with visions for model trails in typically under-served states.
+The application period is open Dec.
+3, 2018 - Jan.
+30, 2019.

-Grant funds have been provided by the Walton Family Foundation and will be matched by successful applicants.
-This collaboration is poised to become IMBA’s largest trail fund in history.
+This collaboration with Tom and Steuart Walton and other foundations is poised to become IMBA’s largest trail fund in history.
 The potential to launch more trail development across the U.S. in places where people live is exponentially greater than ever before, and we’re proud to be leading the charge on such an effort.

 The Trail Accelerator Grant is a competitive grant offering for communities wanting to get started on building better places to ride.
 Awardees will receive professional trail planning and consultation services to launch their trail development efforts, which can often help leverage more interest and investment for community trail projects.

 In 2018, matching grant money will be used for projects in select states, up to $250,000.

 Applicants must be in one of the following states:

 Texas, Oklahoma, Kansas, Nebraska, South Dakota, North Dakota, Minnesota, Wisconsin, Iowa, Missouri, Arkansas, Louisiana, Mississippi, Alabama, Tennessee, Kentucky, Illinois, Indiana, Ohio and Michigan.